Mental health and wellbeing

 Stigma and isolation

 Finding a community of people who understand what you’re going through can really help.
-Crohn’s & Colitis UK have Local Networks of volunteers across the country, or you can connect with people online through our Facebook Forum.
+Crohn’s & Colitis UK have Local Networks across the country.
+You can connect with people online through our Facebook Forum.
+We also offer Virtual Social Events to anyone across the UK affected by Crohn’s or Colitis.

 • How your mental health can affect Crohn's and Colitis

-Struggling with your mental health can make it more difficult to manage your Crohn’s or Colitis and get the help you need.
-You might struggle to find the motivation to look after yourself, or find it easy to forget taking your medicine.
+Struggling with your mental health can make it more difficult to manage your Crohn’s or Colitis.
+You might struggle to find the motivation to look after yourself.
+Or it might make you less likely to take your medicines correctly.

-Getting the help that you need to improve your mental health can make a real difference to living well with your condition.
+Getting help to improve your mental health can make a real difference to living well with your condition.
 We know this isn’t always easy.
-But knowing what to look out for, understanding when you might be most at risk and talking to friends, family and your healthcare team can make a real difference.
-People who have their mental health under control have fewer flare-ups feel better able to cope with pain, and are less likely to have severe symptoms that require surgery or going to hospital.
+But knowing what to look out for, understanding when you might be most at risk and reaching out for help can make a real difference.

-There’s also another relationship between Crohn’s and Colitis and mental health – it’s called the Brain-Gut axis.
-There’s evidence of a direct two-way link between the gut and the brain.
-The term Brain-Gut axis refers to this direct link between mental and physical health in conditions such as Crohn’s and Colitis.
+The link between Crohn’s and Colitis and mental health may be partly caused by something called the gut-brain axis.
+The gut-brain axis is a direct two-way link between the gut and the brain.
+It can help to explain the close link between mental and physical health in conditions such as Crohn’s and Colitis.

 Stress